-The best camera phones for creatives: these phones will capture stunning photos
+The best camera phones: these phones will capture stunning photos

 Snap up one of the best camera phones, tried and tested by our team of photographers.
 These industry-leading handsets are AI-powered and aimed at creative pros.

-As a photographer, I've picked out my top 10 smartphone recommendations below that I and my colleagues have tried and tested in the field.
-Our top pick is the sublime Samsung Galaxy S24, which impresses with its incredible zoom, its night-shooting capabilities and its AI-powered editing tools.
-However, we've also included a range of compelling alternatives for you to choose from.
+As a photographer, I've picked out my top smartphone recommendations.
+These are phones that my colleagues and I have tried and tested, putting their cameras through their paces.
+My top pick is the sublime Samsung Galaxy S24, which impresses with its incredible zoom, its night-shooting capabilities and its AI-powered editing tools.
+However, I've also included a range of compelling alternatives for you to choose from.

 Quick List